DynamicsAndNeuralSystems/pyspi/docs/source/faq.rst

    :alt: Line plot showing the log10-seconds versus log10-number of time points for fixed number of processes (2).

    This graph shows the log10-seconds versus log10-number of time points for fixed number of processes (2).
-   The colors indicate the computing resources used for each job on a high-performing computing cluster for comparison: pink corresponds to 2 nodes, 2 MPI, 40GB memory.
+   The colors indicate the computing resources used for each job on a high-performing computing cluster for comparison: pink corresponds to 2 cores, 2 MPI, 40GB memory.
-   Teal corresponds to 8 nodes, 8 MPI, 120GB memory.
+   Teal corresponds to 8 cores, 8 MPI, 120GB memory.
    The black box outlines the stable linear range of the graph, to which we fit an ordinary least squares regression and report the equations for the lines of best fit.